logo

 Christmas Island is home to the largest population of robber crabs on Earth.

 The robber crabs are tasty to eat, somewhere between a mud crab and a lobster.
-Although they are a delicacy with aphrodisiac traits across the Pacific Ocean, they are a protected species in Australia and can't be hunted.
+Although they are considered a delicacy with aphrodisiac traits across the Pacific Ocean, they are a protected species in Australia and cannot be hunted.

-Visitors are warned that robber crabs can move fast when they smell food.
-Tourists are advised to hang their food on a tree - especially on Dolly Beach.
+Visitors are warned that robber crabs can move quickly when they smell food.
+Tourists are advised to hang their food on a tree—especially on Dolly Beach.

-Drivers are also asked not to drive fast because they might run over a crab.
+Drivers are also asked not to drive fast, as they might run over a crab.
 Visitors are informed that robber crabs are "protected and respected" on this island.

 [ADVERTISEMENT]